NCAR/panterm/README.md

 ## Todo
 If using the --no-check flag then will need to stop if upstream updates are not successful in applying to dev.
 Similar for not passing no-check where script shouldn't allow to continue and only option should be to exit.

-For the review script, maybe see if can use an exsisting cloned down repo from previous review script run to save on space and ddev containers?
+For the review script, maybe see if can use an existing cloned down repo from previous review script run to save on space and ddev containers?